Surrey Hard Court Championships

 The Surrey Hard Court Championships later known as the Rothmans Surrey Hard Court Championships (for sponsorship reasons) was a men's and women's clay court tennis tournament founded in 1919 and hosted by the Roehampton Club, Roehampton, Surrey, Great Britain.
 It was also staged later at Sutton then finally Guildford and ran until 1979.

 History

 The Surrey Hard Court Championships were first staged in 1914 at the Roehampton Club.
 It continued to host the tournament until 1939.
-Following World War II its was then held at the Sutton Tennis & Squash Club, Sutton until 1950.
+Following World War II it was then held at the Sutton Tennis & Squash Club, Sutton until 1950.

 From 1951 through until 1979 when the championships ended the event was held either at Guildford, Roehampton or Sutton.
 However the men's and women's events were not always held at the same location each year.
 Between 1970 and 1976 the event was known as the Rothmans Surrey Hard Court Championships for sponsorship reasons.